skshohaib11/News-Article-Recommender-System/README.md

 ### WEB APPLICATION FILE:
 - Consists of recommendation.py

-### PPT file:
-- consist News articles and blog posts recommendation.pptx file

 ### How To Run The Web Application:
 - Open Terminal In Your IDE.
 - Type "streamlit run file_name.py"
 - For This Repository: streamlit run recommendation.py

 ### How Use Web Application:
-- Visit Web Application Link: (https://skshohaib11-data-detectives-recommendation-dijael.streamlit.app/)
+- Visit Web Application Link: https://skshohaib11-news-article-recommender-syst-recommendation-hob5ap.streamlit.app/
 - Ignore The Error And Upload The user.zip file Which You Can Find In This Repository.
 (Note: Do Not Change The Zip File Name)
 - Enter The Fields And Get You Recommendations.

 ### Requirements:
 - Consists of requirements file for our web application.